 I leave the summing up to Ricardo Iznaola: “Now we consider the four-finger approach necessary, but is it sufficient?
 Are we now at a similar moment in guitar technical development as at the end of the 18th century, when the p-i-m technique became enriched by increasingly frequent incursions of the pesky “a” finger, until it became part of the technical norm?
 One thing I would bet on: whatever is possible becomes a reality sooner or later.”

 Kazuhito Yamashita has used the right-hand little finger in some of his arrangements/transcriptions.
-It looks like it me be used sparingly here.
+It looks like it may be used sparingly here:

 (This article was originally published in the May 2010 issue of Classical Guitar.)